What is symmetry in photography composition?

 Columns are also a great example of vertical symmetry in photography composition.

 Arranging wedding guests in two lines for the bride and groom to go through the middle while the guests throw confetti is a great example of why symmetry in photography composition works.
-Apart from the fact that that way all the guests get to participate in the confetti tradition, the loosely symmetrical lines of guests make for interesting composition and leads the viewer to the bride and groom in the middle.

 2. Horizontal symmetry in photos